-That is exactly why I am writing this post today.
-I want to empower you to use your knowledge and discernment so that you can detect any work at home scam online.
-Here are just a few facts that you need to know about working at home and it predictions for the future.
+This post was written to empower you to use your knowledge and discernment so that you can detect any work-at-home scam online.
+Here are just a few facts that you need to know about working at home and its predictions for the future.
 Please join Workersonboard Community for more info about online scams and to find legit work-at-home jobs.

 This data was calculated back in 2010 so we can predict there are many more people doing so today due to the advancement in technology and mobile communications.

-I have also noticed a lot of work at home scams mixing in with legitimate work at home employers.
-Criagslist seems to be on the sites that these scammers saturate because it is very inexpensive to advertise there and they can reach literally thousands of potential job seekers, stay at home moms and others desiring to make extra money online.
-It doesn’t stop there because they have been known to promote their work at home scams on other sites like Indeed, YouTube, Career Builder, as well as forum communities centered around working at home.
+I have also noticed a lot of work-at-home scams mixing in with legitimate work-at-home employers.
+Craigslist seems to be one of the sites scammers saturate because it is very inexpensive to advertise there and they can reach literally thousands of potential job seekers, stay-at-home moms, and others desiring to make extra money online.
+It doesn’t stop there because they have been known to promote their work-at-home scams on other sites like Indeed, YouTube, Career Builder, as well as forum communities centered around working at home.

 What can you do to detect these work at scams from the Real work at home jobs?

-1. Fees – Believe it or not, there are some legitimate work at home companies that do require that you pay some fees to cover the cost of training (Arise and other companies that you may work for as an IBO – independent business owner may ask you to pay for training materials), background check or to purchase some equipment.
-Just make sure that the company is legitimate before you go in your pockets to hand over cash.
-You will need to have your guard up if you come across any company that asks you to pay a fee just to apply online, to be a member, to join their program, for your credit card information and so forth.
+1. Fees – Believe it or not, there are some legitimate work-at-home companies that do require that you pay some fees to cover the cost of training (Arise and other companies that you may work for as an IBO – independent business owner may ask you to pay for training materials), background check or to purchase some equipment.
+Just make sure that the company is legitimate before you go into your pockets to hand over cash.
+You will need to have your guard up if you come across any company that asks you to pay a fee just to apply online, to be a member, to join their program, for your credit card information, and so forth.

 2. Money Transfer – If a company asks you to wire money from one account to another or sends you a large check to deposit into your account first before you have ever done any work, BEWARE!
 It is a scam.

-3. No skills or experience – There are some exceptions to this rule because there are some legitimate work at home employers that actually hires and pays remote workers with little to no skills to complete tasks from home but in general if a company states that you only need a computer and the work is very easy, just make sure that it is legit before you apply online.
-These scams may involve getting paid to process emails, post ads online, read news, stuff envelopes, assemble items and everything in between.
+3. No skills or experience – There are some exceptions to this rule because there are some legitimate work-at-home employers that actually hire and pay remote workers with little to no skills to complete tasks from home but in general if a company states that you only need a computer and the work is very easy, just make sure that it is legit before you apply online.
+These scams may involve getting paid to process emails, post ads online, read news, stuff envelopes, assemble items, and everything in between.

 4. Avoid sales pitchy job descriptions – If the job sounds more like a sales pitch or a gimmick investigate the company further.